Video Game Industry Growth: Navigating the Business Empire

 What are the major revenue streams for the gaming industry?

-The major revenue streams for the gaming industry are traditional gaming platforms, in-game advertising, mobile gaming, and downloadable content.
-These contribute significantly to the industry's financial success.
+The major revenue streams are traditional gaming platforms, in-game advertising, mobile gaming, and downloadable content/microtransactions.

 How have technological advancements influenced the gaming industry?

-Technological advancements, such as faster processors and improved graphics, have driven rapid growth in the gaming industry.
-They have also shaped the future of gaming with the emergence of AI, the metaverse, and next-gen consoles.
+Technological advancements, such as faster processors and improved graphics, have driven rapid growth, shaping the future with AI, the metaverse, and next-gen hardware.

 What role does player engagement play in monetization strategies?